athomasq/athomasq.github.io/investing/portfolio.md

 🏘️ FastFox
 🧰 Qyk

-These companies have gone on to raise further funding from Sequoia, Tiger Global, Falcon Edge and similar investors.
+These companies have gone on to raise further funding from Sequoia, Tiger Global, Falcon Edge, GIC and more.
 As of June 2021, my legacy portfolio is at a 5.4x multiple and 40% IRR.

 ----